evennia/evennia/docs/source/Concept/New-Models.md

 1. In Django lingo, we will create a new "application" - a subsystem under the main Evennia program.
 For this example we'll call it "myapp".
-Run the following (you need to have a working Evennia running before you do this, so make sure you have run the steps in [Getting Started](Getting- Started) first):
+Run the following (you need to have a working Evennia running before you do this, so make sure you have run the steps in [Setup Quickstart](Getting- Started) first):

         cd mygame/world